mhfa1380/python-messenger-with-socket-Pychat/README.md

   - Sending media and files to freinds.
   - You can upload files in server (some thing like Saved Messages 😊 ).
   - Play with friends and enjoy.
+  - Set profile pic or avatar.
+  - Ability to report and remove the user from the chat list.
+  - Ability to search between user lists and chats.
+  - Ability to chat with friends by having their Username.
   - Sending ads to clients with (pychat) account like google ads.
+  - Ability to reset password by sending email.
   - Attractive and Animated user interface.
   - Yahoo account authentication.
   - prevent malicious bot with ReCapcha.
   - Login with face or password.
   - Encrypt Password and Messeges.
+  - Invite your friend to chat on PyChat with sms or qrcode.
+  - Build and scan qrcode.
+  - Etc.

   # Screenshots of project